ShardulJunagade/cs202-stt/lab7/SUBMISSION.md

 - Ran the analysis on the three programs and generated outputs in `lab7/output_leaders`.
 - Verified node/edge counts and that the DOT files render (when Graphviz is available).
 - Confirmed the iteration tables converge.

-If you want me to tweak anything (e.g., else-if chains, more variable patterns, or extra visual styling), I can update quickly.